liampshaw/rmsFinder/README.md

-  -h, --help       show this help message and exit --genbank        Input file is genbank format --fasta          Input file is fasta format
-  --db DB          Which database to use: gold, regular,
-                   all (default: gold)
-  --mode MODE      Mode of running: RMS, MT, RE, MT+RE
+  -h, --help       show this help message and exit --genbank        Input file is genbank format --fasta          Input file is fasta format --panacotafasta  Input file is protein fasta output from panacota --db DB          Which database to use: gold, regular, all (default: gold) --mode MODE      Mode of running: RMS, MT, RE, MT+RE (default: RMS) --dontcollapse   Whether to keep all blast hits for proteins rather than just their
-                   (default: RMS)
-  --dontcollapse   Whether to keep all blast hits for
-                   proteins rather than just their top
-                   hit (default: False)
+                   top hit (default: False)
+  --hmm HMM        Which HMM to use

 required arguments:
   --output OUTPUT  Output prefix
 ```

 `input`: The input file. `rmsFinder` takes either genbank or fasta files as input, which you should flag with either `--genbank` or `--fasta` flag.
+You can also specify `--panacotafasta` where the protein fasta is as outputted by `PanACoTA annotate` on a nucleotide fasta.

 Example genbank files can be downloaded from NCBI with ```ncbi-acc-download``` (available [here](https://github.com/kblin/ncbi-acc-download/)), for example: